 When you don’t need council approval in NSW for tiny homes on wheels

-If your tiny home on wheels (THOW) setup aligns with specific exemptions under the Local Government (Manufactured Home Estates, Caravan Parks, Camping Grounds and Moveable Dwellings) Regulation 2021, you can use a THOW without needing council approval.
+If your tiny home on wheels setup aligns with specific exemptions under the Local Government (Manufactured Home Estates, Caravan Parks, Camping Grounds and Moveable Dwellings) Regulation 2021, you can use it without needing council approval.

 These exemptions (outlined in Clause 77) provide flexibility for certain scenarios, allowing you to avoid a Development Application (DA) process and complex paperwork.